davidsackett14/Employee-Directory/README.md

   ## Credits

-  This app was created using trilogy education resources and [link](https://create-react-app.dev)
+  This app was created using trilogy education resources and [React docs](https://create-react-app.dev)

   ## License